mikecreighton/ai-charter/project-charter/project-prd.md

 - As a developer, I want to input my project's technical requirements so that my AI assistant understands my tech stack and constraints
 - As a developer, I want to define code style preferences so that AI-generated code matches my project's conventions
 - As a developer, I want to specify project architecture patterns so that AI suggestions align with my project's structure
-- As a developer, I want to define UX flow diagrams using Mermaid syntax so that my AI assistant can understand project's user flows
 - As a developer, I want to export documentation in a format my IDE can understand so that I can immediately start using it
 - As a developer, I want to easily update project preferences when they change so that my AI assistant stays aligned with current requirements